 A faculty member may not file a formal grievance or complaint related to personnel actions regarding 1) performance evaluation; 1) supervisory counseling; 2) disciplinary warnings, 3) rates of pay; 4) position reclassifications; and 5) position terminations due to reduction in force.
+Detailed procedures for handling grievances and complaints are set forth in Southwest Tennessee Community College policy 5:02:03:00/30.

-Faculty may file a grievances pertaining to the 1) suspension of tenured faculty; 2) allegedly violates institution or TBR policy or involves an inconsistent application of these same policies, 3) allegedly violates state or federal discrimination statutes in that the adverse action is based solely on race, sex, religion, national origin, age, handicap, or veteran status, or 4) allegedly violates any constitutional right.
+Faculty may file a grievances pertaining to the 1) suspension of tenured faculty; 2) alleged violation of institution or TBR policy or an inconsistent application of these same policies, 3) alleged violation of state or federal discrimination statutes in that the adverse action is based solely on race, sex, religion, national origin, age, handicap, or veteran status, or 4) alleged violation of any constitutional right.
 The most likely areas of concern are the First, Fourth, or Fourteenth Amendments of the federal constitution when that action hampers free speech, freedom of religion, the right to association, provides for improper search and seizure, or denies constitutionally required notice or procedures.
 Grievances may be reviewed by a committee established by the President if satisfactory resolution is not reached in discussions with the faculty member's immediate supervisor and next higher supervisor.

-A complaint is a concern which an employee wants to discuss with supervisory personnel in an effort to resolve the matter.
+A complaint is a concern in which an employee wants to discuss a situation with supervisory personnel in an effort to resolve the concern.
 While any item may be subject to an informal complaint, only those items listed above may be the subject of a grievance.
 Complaints are pleaded to the chain of command, and a committee review is not applicable.
 Also, Complaints do not include a right to any type of hearing, adversarial proceeding, nor the right to appeal to the Chancellor.